winsiderss/systeminformer/README.md

 ## System requirements

-Windows XP SP2 or higher, 32-bit or 64-bit.
+Windows 7 or higher, 32-bit or 64-bit.

 ## Settings